Nordson (NDSN)

 The latest quarterly earnings matters, sure, but we actually think longer-term fundamentals and valuation matter more.
 Investors should consider all these pieces before deciding whether or not to invest in Nordson.

-We see the value of companies helping their customers, but in the case of Nordson, we’re out.
-First off, its revenue growth was uninspiring over the last five years.
-And while its admirable gross margins indicate the mission-critical nature of its offerings, the downside is its cash profitability fell over the last five years.
+Nordson isn’t a terrible business, but it doesn’t pass our bar.
+First off, its revenue growth was uninspiring over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+And while its admirable gross margins indicate the mission-critical nature of its offerings, the downside is its diminishing returns show management's prior bets haven't worked out.
 On top of that, its organic revenue declined.